 Owen joined the North Carolina Soybean Association as CEO in April 2019.
-In this role, he focuses on developing new markets for the industry, while also being responsible for day-to-day oversight of the Association.
-Whenever possible, Owen enjoys applying his background in economics and engineering to unravel agricultural markets and explain how global forces influence the economics of agriculture within the state of North Carolina.
+In this role, he focuses on executing the strategic vision of the Association’s 37 grower board members while also leading up market development efforts.
+Whenever possible, Owen enjoys applying his background to unravel agricultural markets and explain how global forces influence the economics of agriculture within the state of North Carolina.

 Katherine grew up on a small family farm in Pinetops, NC where a love and appreciation for agriculture were instilled in her from an early age.
 She attended NC State University where she received a B.S. in Chemistry and a M.S. and Ph.D in Crop Science.
 In her role as Research Coordinator, she uses her skills to help soybean growers improve their productivity and profitability by leading the association’s research efforts, serving as the liaison between research partners and soybean farmers, and communicating results from sponsored research to growers.
 Katherine has a passion for serving the farmers of North Carolina and contributing to the success of the agriculture industry across the state.
 Katherine resides in Apex with her husband, Sadler, and little boy, Knox.
 When they’re not working they enjoy spending time outdoors, traveling, and cheering on the Wolfpack!